kaby76/AntlrVSIX/doc/Trash.md

 (2) the `block` node must have an `altList` that does not contain more than one child;
 (3) the `ebnf` parent of `block` must not contain a `blockSuffix`.

+For for further details, see the [remove useless parentheses](https://github.com/kaby76/AntlrVSIX/blob/master/doc/refactoring.md#remove-useless-parentheses) refactoring details.

+### Split

+`split`

+* The `split` command attempts to split a grammar at the top of the stack.
+The grammar must be a combined lexer/parser grammar for the transformation to proceed.
+The transformation creates a lexer grammar and a parser grammar and places them on the stack.
+The original grammar is popped off the stack.

+For for further details, see the [split grammar](https://github.com/kaby76/AntlrVSIX/blob/master/doc/refactoring.md#splitting-and-combining-grammars) refactoring details.

 ### Stack

 `stack`